tangibleMaterials/ruby-units/README.md

 Unit.new("((m*s))")         # Nested parentheses supported
 ```

-The new parser is production-ready and passes all existing tests.
-It will become the default in a future version.
+The Ragel parser is production-ready and passes all existing tests.

 ### NOTES